Itching to just grab your suitcase and fly somewhere? Don’t really care where as long as it’s cheap and gets you away from wherever you are now?

 To sum it up

-Skyscanner and Kayak, as well as Google Flights Map search, are helpful for getting a general idea of flight costs to different places around the world.
+Skyscanner and Google Flights Map search, are helpful for getting a general idea of flight costs to different places around the world.
 If you’re coming up dry with those three, and have a bit of time, then check out the others for cheap flights to any destination.

 However, once you’ve used any of them to pick out affordable destinations (and dates), it’s worth it to compare those flights to some of the budget airlines that don’t appear in a lot of search engines.
 You also need to compare hidden airline surcharges like baggage fees and specialty taxes.